 Sales leaders must have a methodology that minimizes subjective assignment (guessing) of the pipeline stages.
 The absence of a methodology can result in sales reps labeling a company as an opportunity too soon, before they’ve been qualified, without intent to buy or a budget.
 Leaders must coach reps to the methodology.

-And finally, don’t forget to measure.
+And let’s not forget to measure.
 The more you measure and track, the greater your chances of success.
 Let’s look at the metrics you should be tracking.

 • Deal volume.